There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) a tutorial assignment; (2) a major essay; and (3) case study.
+Indicative assessments in this unit are as follows: (1) presentation; (2) case study; and (3) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Contact hours